Jellevanderwerff/rhythmic_universals_in_brain_network_organization/notes/measures.md

 ### How was it calculated?
 - We first quantized the rhythm (see under 'entropy') to sixteenth notes.
 - We then calculated the interval ratios between dyads of intervals using the formula described above.
-- We then calculated the proportion between binary ratios and the total number of ratios, and the proportion of ternary ratios and the total number of ratios.
+- We then calculated the proportion of isochronous, binary, and ternary ratios out of the the total number of ratios.

 ### References
 Roeske et al., 2017